-appointments.
-With senior officials given full authority to appoint staff in their departments.
-Fighting corruption In addition to political will, the fight against corruption has to be fought on three fronts: deterrence, prevention and education.
-Deterrence helps people understand that they are likely to get caught and punished.
-Prevention is about systems (information, audit and so on) that make it hard to engage in corrupt acts.
-The social dimensions of corruption can only be tackled by focusing on values, through education .
-South Africa has some, but not all, of these elements in place.
-Transforming A united people and a more cohesive society are not only national society and uniting Objectives; they are also means to eradicating poverty and inequality.
-Our the country strategy to enhance social cohesion is based on three themes: Reducing poverty and inequality by broadening opportunity through economic inclusion, education and skills, and specific redress measures Promoting mutual respect, inclusiveness and cohesion by acting on the constitutional imperative that South Africa belongs to all who live in it, and that all are equal before law.
-Deepening the national appreciation of the responsibilities and obligations that citizens have towards one another.
-In addition to measures that promote social equity outlined elsewhere in the plan, we propose: The Bill of Responsibility, developed by the Department of Basic Education and others, should be popularised, encouraging all South Africans to live the values of the Constitution.
-A pledge based on the Constitution's preamble should be developed and used in school assemblies.
-All South Africans should be encouraged to learn an African Language and government programmes should work to make this a reality.
-The Commission on Gender Equality and the Ministry for Woman, Children and People with Disabilities should jointly set clear targets for the advancement of woman's rights and report on progress in achieving this in an annual Publication each August.
-Employment equity and other redress measures should be made more effective by focusing on the environment within which capabilities are developed.
-A review of Black economic empowerment.
-While this remains the correct approach to broaden ownership and control over productive parts of the economy, the present model is not achieving the desired objectives quickly enough Redress measures in the workplace should focus on enterprise development, access to training, career mobility and mentoring.
+A united people and a more cohesive society are not only national Objectives; they are also means to eradicating poverty and inequality.
+Our strategy to enhance social cohesion is based on three themes:

+- Reducing poverty and inequality by broadening opportunity through economic inclusion, education and skills, and specific redress measures - Promoting mutual respect, inclusiveness and cohesion by acting on the constitutional imperative that South Africa belongs to all who live in it, and that all are equal before law. - ➤ Deepening the national appreciation of the responsibilities and obligations that citizens have towards one another.

+In addition to measures that promote social equity outlined elsewhere in the plan, we propose:

+- The Bill of Responsibility, developed by the Department of Basic Education and others, should be popularised, encouraging all South Africans to live the values of the Constitution. - A pledge based on the Constitution's preamble should be developed and used in school assemblies. - All South Africans should be encouraged to learn an African Language and government programmes should work to make this a reality. - ➤ The Commission on Gender Equality and the Ministry for Woman, Children and People with Disabilities should jointly set clear targets for the advancement of woman's rights and report on progress in achieving this in an annual Publication each August. - Employment equity and other redress measures should be made more effective by focusing on the environment within which capabilities are developed. - A review of Black economic empowerment.
+While this remains the correct approach to broaden ownership and control over productive parts of the economy, the present model is not achieving the desired objectives quickly enough - Redress measures in the workplace should focus on enterprise development, access to training, career mobility and mentoring.